A Complete Guide to Buying a Car With a Rebuilt Title

 Cars with rebuilt or salvage titles have suffered significant damage, and replacing them was more cost-effective than repairing them.
 The difference between these terms is that a car with a salvage title was not repaired, while a car with a rebuilt title underwent repairs.

-In other words, a salvaged car is not eligible for insurance and legal road use.
+In other words, a salvage car is not eligible for insurance and legal road use.
 However, if you repair such a car, you can obtain a rebuilt title, confirming its insurability.
 This status also complies with your state’s requirements for the car’s roadworthiness.

 So, does a rebuilt title affect insurance?
-You can illustrate it in the following way:

 Type of title